Infinity-2021/Infinity-2021/README.md

 - 🤩👋 Hey!
 We are Infinity Team from Army Kelechek of Jyldyz Academy
 - 👀 We are interested in everything related with IT sphere
-- 💥 We are currently learning A Web Developer
+- 💥 We are currently learning Web Development
 - 📫 How to reach us @infinityteam.kk@gmail.com
 - Our team members: 👱🏾‍♀️👨

-- 🙋 Anara
+- 🙋 Anara Boronbaeva
-- 🙋 Gulzar
+- 🙋 Guldana Turatova
-- 🙋 Guldana
+- 🙋 Gulzar Abdullabaeva
-- 💁 Gulmira
+- 💁 Gulmira Matiraimova
-- 💁 Nuraiym
+- 💁 Nuraiym Zhyrgalbekova
-- 💁 Nurzhan
+- 💁 Nurzhan Kemelova
-- 🙋 Kadicha
+- 🙋 Kadicha Janybekova
-- 🙋 Jarkynai
+- 🙋 Jarkynai Nuralieva
-- 🙋 Jypara
+- 🙋 Jypara Alapaeva

 <!---
 Infinity-2021/Infinity-2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.